pnhegde/fb-music-archive/README.md

 ## About

-Music Archive is a smart music browsing web application written using using Flask, MongoDB, HTML5, CSS3 & jQuery
+Music Archive is a smart music browsing web application written using using Flask, MongoDB, HTML5, CSS3 & jQuery This is an intelligent music archive which fetches music/videos posted on a facebook post/comment thread and provides many features on top of it.

 ## Dependencies